heogden/glmmsr/README.md

 devtools::install_github("heogden/glmmsr", build_vignettes = TRUE)
 ```

 If you would like to use the sequential reduction approximation to the likelihood, you will need to install the [rgraphpass](https://github.com/heogden/rgraphpass) package.
 The `rgraphpass` package is still in development, and should be used with caution.
-You can use `glmmsr` to give an extended interface to `lme4` without installing rgraphpass.
+You can use `glmmsr` to give an extended interface to `lme4` without installing `rgraphpass`.

 To install rgraphpass, run